shiyisteezin/shiyisteezin/README.md

 - 🔮 Hi, I’m Shiyi.
-- 📊 My main interests are linguistics, AI, and political data.
+- 📊 My main interests are linguistics, AI, and data.
 - 📪 I have created a [profile](https://github.com/shiyisrsly) to host side projects created with relevant technologies.
 - 🌱 I’m also learning different cloud platforms (mainly focused on AWS and GCP).
 - 💌 Questions?
 Write me an email at shiyis3447@gmail.com.